phoenixframework/phoenix/A_up_and_running.md

 The aim of this first guide is to get a Phoenix application up and running as quickly as possible.

+Before we begin, let's take a minute to review the "Dependencies" section of the [Overview Guide](http://www.phoenixframework.org/docs/overview).
+By installing any necessary external dependencies beforehand, we'll be able to get our application installed and running smoothly.

-Before we begin, we will need to install Elixir and Erlang.
+We will need to install Elixir and Erlang.
 The Elixir site itself has the latest and most complete [installation information](http://elixir-lang.org/install.html).
 Currently, Phoenix requires Elixir version 1.0.4 or greater which in turn requires Erlang version 17.5 or greater.

 Let's get started.

-First, if you have just installed Elixir, let's install the Hex package manager:
+First, if we have just installed Elixir, let's install the Hex package manager:

 ```console
 $ mix local.hex